In this chapter, we will discuss the following topics:

 - For the production of energy in thermal power plants

-- Substances which go under combustion are known as combustible substances.
+- Substances that go under combustion are known as combustible substances.
 Combustible substances are also known as fuel.

-- The fuel may be in solid, liquid or gas state.
+- The fuel may be in a solid, liquid or gas state.

 Example: Wood, Charcoal, LPG, Kerosene, Petrol, Diesel, etc.

-- Ignition temperature is the lowest temperature at which a substance catches fire.
+- An ignition temperature is the lowest temperature at which a substance catches fire.

-- Ignition temperature is different for different substances.
+- Ignition temperatures are different for different substances.

-Example: LPG, petrol, natural gas, etc. catch fire at very low temperature and thus have low ignition temperature, while wood, coal, etc. have high ignition temperature.
+Example: LPG, petrol, natural gas, etc. catch fire at very low temperatures and thus have a low ignition temperature, while wood, coal, etc. have a high ignition temperature.

 There are three conditions necessary for combustion:

-- Fuel: Fuel is the substance which undergoes combustion.
+- Fuel: Fuel is the substance that undergoes combustion.